 The “Lessons from Lake Malawi” project is an interdisciplinary collaboration between researchers from Mzuzu University and the University of Strathclyde.

 Focusing on Lake Malawi, this project explored the different development, principles, and legacies of two fisheries management regimes that emerged in the mid-twentieth century.
 The first was instituted by the British colonial government and centred on the dominant principles of fisheries science that were evolving at the time.
 The second was developed under the tutelage of Chief Makanjira, founded on place-based knowledge of breeding seasons and community-centred enforcement principles.

-The event will feature short presentations by different project members from Mzuzu University and the University of Strathclyde covering distinctive aspects of the project: archival research, oral histories, environmental sampling, and fisheries analysis.
+The event featured short presentations by different project members from Mzuzu University and the University of Strathclyde covering distinctive aspects of the project: archival research, oral histories, environmental sampling, and fisheries analysis.

-The team will present their key findings and the recommendations that can be drawn from these that can be used to inform the future of sustainable fisheries management in Lake Malawi and beyond.
+The team presented their key findings and the recommendations that can be drawn from these that can be used to inform the future of sustainable fisheries management in Lake Malawi and beyond.

 Project website: https://www.lessonsfromlakemalawi.com/

 Dr Elias Chirwa is Senior Lecturer in Fisheries and Aquatic Science in the Faculty of Environmental Science with expertise in fisheries management and aquatic ecology.

 Prof Bryson Nkhoma is Professor of Environmental and Agricultural History as well as Head of History and Heritage Studies with expertise in precolonial, colonial, and postcolonial interventions related to agriculture, irrigation, food security, and Indigenous knowledge.